 In the next section, we have some common questions answered for you.

 Though gallstones may not directly affect the baby, the consequences of the disease could do.
 If you experience pain in the gallbladder for more than five hours, or severe symptoms of inflammation, infection, nausea, and vomiting, they will restrict you from having nutritious food, thus hampering the baby’s growth.

 2. What can happen if gallstones are not treated?

-Gallstones may cause spells of severe gallbladder pain if not treated on time.
-They also lead to inflammation of the gallbladder, the condition known as cholecystitis.
-In rare cases, it can cause an abscess.
+- Gallstones may cause spells of gallbladder pain if not treated in time.
+They also lead to inflammation of the gallbladder, also known as cholecystitis.
+In rare cases, it can become infected and lead to an abscess.

-If the gallstones block the bile duct, resisting bile flow from the liver, it can lead to jaundice.
-They may also affect the release of pancreatic juices causing pancreatitis (inflammation of the pancreas).
+- If the gallstones block the bile duct, resisting bile flow from the liver, it can lead to jaundice.
+They may also affect the release of pancreatic juices, causing pancreatitis (inflammation of the pancreas) (9).

 3. Do gallbladder problems recur after pregnancy?

 Gallbladder problems may not appear for two to four months after delivery due to the changing levels in the pregnancy hormones.
 But sometimes, rapid weight loss after delivery may result in excess cholesterol, and it could increase the risk of gallstones.
 Therefore, book for a postpartum follow-up if you have had gallbladder problems while pregnant.

 Yes, you can get pregnant after the surgical removal of the gallbladder.
 There are no complications if you conceive.
 However, it is recommended to take enough rest and abstain from physical work while recovering.
 You may have to follow dietary changes after gallbladder removal to avoid bloating and abdominal pain(32)

 5. Will they remove my gallbladder if I am pregnant?